-THE STATE OF THE WORLD ATLAS Dan Smith 'Unique and uniquely beautiful...
-A single map here tells us more about the world today than a dozen abstracts or scholarly tomes.'
-LA Times 'These are the bad dreams of the modern world, given color and shape and submitted to a grid that can be grasped instantaneously.'
-New York Times In a world governed by 'fake news' and where world leaders are dismissing facts, this statistically meticulous presentation of global trends is vitally important to understand the most challenging issues facing the world today.
+THE STATE OF THE WORLD ATLAS Dan Smith In a world governed by 'fake news' and where world leaders are dismissing facts, this statistically meticulous presentation of global trends is vitally important to understand the most challenging issues facing the world today.
 A ground-breaking atlas and milestone of graphic reporting, this latest edition addresses the economic, global health and geopolitical reverberations of Covid-19 throughout.
-Other new topics for this new 10th edition include:

-health • education and gender inequalities • human rights abuses • financial corruption • military might • chemical warfare • plastic waste • climate change Authored by leading international peace researcher Dan Smith OBE, earlier editions have been widely praised and sold over 800,000 copies in different languages around the world.
-About the author
+Other new topics for this new 10th edition include health, education and gender inequalities, human rights abuses, financial corruption, military might, chemical warfare, plastic waste, and climate change.
+ANZ and translation on behalf of Myriad Editions Rights sold: North American (Penguin), Japanese (Shufusha), Korean (Chung-A)